Onshore Software Development

 Same native language definitely seems like a great benefit to the onshore type.
 The risks of miscommunication should be significantly reduced, but sometimes overconfidence leads to poor results.
 Presumptions, making assumptions or just bad management in general can lead to problems just as well.
 Still, can offshore and nearshore software development keep up?

 Nowadays, English is a global language of business, so language skills are particularly attractive in the eyes of the employers.
 More and more companies educate their own employees as well, offering additional classes and courses.
+Some even go for white label online courses, to further enhance the professional development and stay competitive in the global market.
 This results in high English proficiency skills, especially in countries with leading outsourcing companies — like Poland or Philippines.

 Thanks to globalization, we are more aware than ever before of any cultural misalignments and we do our best to avoid them.
 But there still exist overlooked pressure points that make working together difficult — such as different work–free holidays.
 They might create conflicts in schedules, especially when people are unaware that their free days aren’t common knowledge.
 And when you’re on a tight deadline.